Minneapolis City Council announces veto-proof push to disband police in George Floyd aftermath

 At the end of the rally, the crowd gathered at Powderhorn Park began a chant of “Defund, MPD.”

-Fox News’ Joshua Nelson contributed to this report.
+Fox News’ Matt Finn and Joshua Nelson contributed to this report.